swiftlang/swift-evolution/proposals/NNNN-character-unicode-view.md

 Adding other views, such as `utf8` or `utf16`, was considered but not deemed useful enough compared to using these operations on `String` instead.

-In future, this feature could be used to implement convenience methods such as `isASCII` on `Character`.
+In the future, this feature could be used to implement convenience methods such as `isASCII` on `Character`.
 This could be done additively, given this building block, and is outside the scope of this initial proposal.